 1. Create Hype 🥳

+The most important thing is that the user isn't surprised by the app and is asked for a change- people usually don't like change.
 Begin by communicating with your employees about the transition to a new app and its benefits.
 Explain why the app is being implemented and how it will make their day-to-day life easier.

-• Send a message to your team - Reassure staff you’re there for them if they have technical issues or questions.
+Send a message to your team - Reassure staff you’re there for them if they have technical issues or questions.

 Dear Team 👋🏼

-We're happy to announce that we are starting to work with a brand-new company app!
+We're happy to announce that we will be starting to work with a brand-new company app!
 This app is going to make your life easier - get your shift information, clock in and out, and have a better way to streamline our company’s communication.
 Get ready for a life changing way to manage your workday.

 If you’re worried about managing a new app, don’t worry because you’ll find short tutorials on how to use the app's features and we are also here to help with any questions or issues you may have.